RPlaha0390/Football-Data-App-React/README.md

 The app uses a free API service that has been provided by Daniel Freitag [www.football-data.org](https://www.football-data.org).

-The app has now been hosted on [amazonaws.com](http://react-football-app.s3-website.eu-west-2.amazonaws.com/).
+The app is now available on a domain Click [here](http://react-football-app.s3-website.eu-west-2.amazonaws.com/) to use this app.
 Enjoy!

 ## Getting Started

 To get started make sure you follow the prerequisites to ensure you have the right tools to get this project up and running.
-To download this repository type git clone `https://github.com/RPlaha0390/Football-Data-App-React.git` into your command prompt or terminal application.
+To download this repository type `git clone https://github.com/RPlaha0390/Football-Data-App-React.git` into your command prompt or terminal application.

 ## Prerequisites